anshpaliwal/22122105-MDS273L-JAVA/Lab_03/Readme.md

 Name-Ansh Paliwal,
 Reg_No-22122105,
-Email_Id-ansh.paliwal@msds.christuniversity.in,
+Email_Id-ansh.paliwal@msds.christuniversity.in
 Class- M.Sc Data Science

 LAB_03 Question:

 Create a java program that performs the following operation:-

--The program should collect an integer array from the user.
--After the array is entered, you need to create a menu of items.
+-The program should collect an integer array from the user -After the array is entered, you need to create a menu of items

 1.Find the Mean Value
 2.Find the Median Value